 Grease and flour a 9 inch round cake pan.

-In a stand mixer or bowl, beat the eggs and sugar until light and fluffy.
+In a stand mixer, fitted with the paddle attachment, or in a bowl, beat the eggs and sugar until light and fluffy.

 Add the oil a little bit at a time and mix on low speed.

 Add the yogurt and vanilla and mix until incorporated.